-The entity responsible for the interpretation and enforcement of the rules and regulations in the Uniform Securities Act (USA) is the state administrator.
-If you know anything about the Securities and Exchange Commission (SEC), the state administrator is basically each US state’s version of the SEC.
+The entity responsible for interpreting and enforcing the rules and regulations in the Uniform Securities Act (USA) is the state administrator.
+If you’re familiar with the Securities and Exchange Commission (SEC), you can think of the state administrator as each state’s counterpart to the SEC.

-As we discussed in the introduction of this material, the state administrator is an office dedicated to protecting investors and ensuring the integrity of the financial securities system.
-For example, The Department of Financial Protection and Innovation is California’s state administrator.
-If you’re curious about the administrator in your state, use these terms on any search engine: ‘State securities administrator of [state]’
+As discussed in the introduction of this material, the state administrator is an office focused on protecting investors and supporting the integrity of the securities markets.
+For example, the Department of Financial Protection and Innovation is California’s state administrator.
+If you want to find the administrator in your state, search: “State securities administrator of [state]”.

-The Series 63 exam covers a wide array of rules and regulations specific to the USA, and the state administrator enforces them.
+The Series 63 exam covers a wide range of USA rules and regulations, and the state administrator enforces them.
 These regulations include:

 Registration & regulation of persons